carolinewang01/rotate/README.md

 - Metrics logging - currently, eval_ep_last_info's returned_episode_returns value is visualized, which is problematic because it displays the shaped return in Overcooked.
 We need to fix this.
 - In learners, all calls to run_episodes should specify test mode based on the task-specific config value.
+- Final checkpoints - rather than storing this explicitly, let's modify the learning code to always store the final ckpt as the last ckpt
 - Open-ended learning implementations
     - Remove conf-br weight argument from paired-style methods
     - Rename reinit-conf, reinit br/ego arguments